Siege of Khartoum: Strategic situation

 The Khedivate of Egypt was nominally a vassal state of the Ottoman Empire, but came under British military occupation during the 1882 Anglo-Egyptian War, making it a de facto British protectorate.
-Egypt was mostly left to govern itself under the Khedive, including in its possession of Sudan, which the British regarded as a domestic Egyptian matter.
+Egypt was mostly left to govern itself under the Khedive, though its finances remained under a system of dual control that had begun in the 1870s.
+The British regarded Egypt's possession of Sudan as a domestic matter.

 A revolt had begun in Sudan in 1881, when Muhammad Ahmad claimed to be the mahdi – the redeemer of Islam prophesied in the hadith scriptures.
 This Mahdist revolt was supported by many in Sudan, both for religious reasons and due to a desire for independence from Egypt.

 The Egyptian Army attempted to suppress the revolt, but were defeated by the Mahdists in November 1883 at the Battle of El Obeid.
 The Mahdi's forces captured the Egyptians' equipment and overran large parts of Sudan, including Darfur and Kordofan.
 However Egypt still maintained several strong garrisons in Sudan, including at Khartoum.